Committee

 (he/they/theirs)

 My name is Brian Veasna Sengdala and I'm a queer, Khmer and Lao American, disabled Ph.D. candidate in performance studies at Cornell University.
-With performance, sound, music, race, disability, land/mines, food, refugeehood, and queer of color futurities, I study how second-generation Khmer and Asian American artists imagine histories with traumatized archives through what I’m calling transgressive memory work.
+With performance, sound, music, race, disability, land/mines, food, refugeehood, and queer of color futurities, I study how second-generation Khmer and Asian American artists imagine histories with traumatized archives through what I'm calling transgressive memory work.
+My article, "Cambodian American Listening as Memory Work" can be read through American Music and my article of refugee elder women as activists called "Speaking Empathy, Crafting Solidarity" is forthcoming in Women & Performance.
 I did previous doctoral work in ethnomusicology at Rutgers, and hold a dual M.M. in American and public musicology and choral studies in sacred music and a B.M. in voice performance from Westminster Choir College.
+I'm a Grammy-nominated choral musician having worked in and around the New York Metropolitan area and abroad, particularly as an artist-in-residence at the University of Oxford.
+Though the Department of Education, I have also served on the research committee to develop and publish for the Cambodian American Studies Model Curriculum in California—the first of its kind.

 Renata Yazzie